f3-factory/F3com-data/quick-reference/main.md

 **Type:** `mixed` &nbsp; &nbsp; **Default:** `NULL`

 Callback function to use as custom error handler, or `NULL`.

-**Notice**: If no callback function is specified, a default error page is generated (HTML5 for synchronous requests, JSON string for AJAX requests).
+<div class="alert alert-info"><strong>Notice:</strong> If no callback function is specified, a default error page is generated (HTML5 for synchronous requests, JSON string for AJAX requests).</div>

 ### ONREROUTE
 **Type:** `mixed` &nbsp; &nbsp; **Default:** `NULL`